 Are you heading to Shaw Air Force Base in South Carolina?
 If you are, you’re in for a treat!
 Shaw is located near Columbia, SC, and just two hours from Myrtle Beach.
 Shaw is one of the largest military bases in the country and Sumter, now the eighth largest city in South Carolina, has a number of museums and other fun activities for you and your family to enjoy.
+Here's an overview of all the military bases in South Carolina.
 Read on to learn more about Shaw Air Force Base and living in Sumter, South Carolina.

 Shaw Air Force Base is located in Sumter, South Carolina, which is about 35 miles outside of Columbia, SC.

 Shaw AFB can be reached by car using the following routes.

 Coming in from the north?
 Take 1-95 S and follow signs.

 Heading up from South Georgia or Florida?
 Take I-95 N to US-15 N and follow signs.